DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

 ## Updates

+-   26-05-30 - Slight delay in finalising the proto testing due to other projects in line.
+Now expected early June.
+Production End June.
 -   26-May - WREN C5 Proto board now in full test, in preperation for production end of month.
 -   26-Apr - WREN C5 Prototyping and Testing
 -   26-Mar - WREN C5 Research & Development, Design